-1. Open the trunk.

-Remove the screws in the center of each of the two fasteners on the side of the trunk lining.
-Pull the lining back.

-2. Determine which of the three bulbs is burned out: stop/taillight, back-up light or turn signal light.
+- 1. Open the trunk. - Remove the screw in the center of the fastener on the side of the trunk lining.
+Pull the lining back. - 2.
+Determine which of the three bulbs is burned out: stop/taillight, back-up light or turn signal light.